domicioam/payment-service/Docs/Architecture/architecture-decisions.md

 [Jenkins](https://www.jenkins.io/) and [Docker](https://www.docker.com/) were chosen for this task as they are not vendor locked and we plug our development environment in Microsoft Azure, Google Cloud or Amazon AWS for example;

+### Event sourcing

+Event sourcing with a event store was used to help with distributed transactions, concurrency and tracking of all operations executed in a transaction.
+Optimistic locking (event versioning) was used together with event sourcing to guarantee no operation is executed more than once.;

 ## Conclusion

 Those were the initial decisions made in this project to guarantee the initial requirements.